sskobalskyi/Anitube/README.md

 While this project primarily showcases my skills and expertise, contributions and feedback are always welcome!
 Feel free to open an issue or submit a pull request on GitHub if you have any ideas, suggestions, or improvements.

+**Note**: This document is a draft and will be subject to changes based on decisions made during the development of the API.
 ---
 Thank you for exploring the Anitube API Recreation Project!
 I'm excited to share my journey as a developer and showcase the skills and knowledge I've acquired.
 If you have any questions or feedback, please don't hesitate to reach out.
 Happy coding! 🚀